 Supreme is that Abode where the sun shines not, nor the moon, nor the stars, nor anything that we call light here.
 The supernal divine effulgence overshadows the brightest of lights that we can think of in this world.
 Reaching it, we do not come back.
 We shall not have any more rebirth, or transmigratory life.
 We shall not reap the fruit of sorrow any more; we shall be pervasive realities.
 We shall be immortalised for ever and ever.
 We shall not return to this world.
-Once we have woken up from dream, we have not to return to the dream-world for any purpose or engagement, and we do not have a desire to go back to dream to finish some work or task which had been left unfulfilled there, all our pleasures, all our engagements, even our debts in the dream-world are paid at once merely by the fact of waking and we have not got to pay our creditor from whom we have borrowed in the dream world.
+Once we have woken up from dream, we have not to return to the dream world for any purpose or engagement, and we do not have a desire to go back to the dream to finish some work or task which had been left unfulfilled there.
+All our pleasures, all our engagements, even our debts in the dream world are paid at once merely by the fact of waking, and we have not got to pay our creditor from whom we have borrowed in the dream world.
 The payment is the knowledge, and knowledge is the payment of all dues.
 So, too, the question of returning to the world does not arise, once we attain the Absolute.
-We have not got to come back to this world even as a waking person has no need to go back to the dream-world.
+We have not got to come back to this world, even as a waking person has no need to go back to the dream world.
 Such is the glory and the magnificence and the majesty of the Almighty.
 This is the implication of the stimulating words that we read at the commencement of the Fifteenth Chapter.